rTexty/se-toolkit-hackathon/README.md

 Implement Version 1 outlined in the plan:
 - Build one core feature;
 - Follow best practices and git workflow;
-- Test it and fix bugs
+- Test it yourself and fix bugs;
-- Have the TA try it as a user
+- Have the TA try it as a user;
-- Take note of the feedback
+- Take note of the TA feedback;
 - Get TA's approval for the task to be marked as DONE.